gojimmypi/wolfssl/IDE/Espressif/ESP-IDF/examples/AES_CTR_combined/README.md

 git checkout AES_CTR_Example
 ```

+As shown above, this branch is based on the recent [wolfSSL v5.7.6-stable](https://github.com/wolfSSL/wolfssl/releases/tag/v5.7.6-stable) release.

 ## User Settings

 The key changes from the default `user_settings.h` was to add these two macros for AES CTR: